AdobeDocs/experience-platform.en/help/edge-network-server-api/overview.md

 * First-party data collection
 * Streamlined, server-side communication between services

-The [!DNL Server API] supports interactive and batch data collection, via 2 dedicated endpoints:
+The [!DNL Server API] supports interactive and batch data collection, via two dedicated endpoints:

 1. The interactive endpoint supports communication with Adobe Experience Platform and Adobe Experience Cloud services that support advanced segmentation, personalization and other marketing use cases.
 2. The batch endpoint will allow requests to be sent in batch when data needs to be onboarded without receiving a response from the applications being called.